Code-Institute-Submissions/everyday-why/README.md

      2. Here they can fill out the "questions or comments" form on the page or use alternative options such as following on social media where contact can also be made with the oraganisation.
      3. The footer contains links to the organisations Facebook and Instagram page as well as the website's email.
      4. Whichever link is clicked on from the Say Hello page is opened up in a new tab to ensure the user can easily get back to the website.
-     5. The email button on the footer is set up to automatically open up your email app and autofill the website's email address in the "To" section.
+     5. The email button on the footer is set up to automatically open up user's email app and autofill the website's email address in the "To" section.

 * #### Frequent User Goals